What Real-World Wikipedia Editing is Like

 What that means for you is that any weakness in corporate social responsibility (CSR) can get you crucified pretty quickly.
 If there are skeletons in your company closet, competitors or those who do not necessarily wish you well can post them to your Wikipedia article for the world to see.

 Just because good news gets posted to your article does not mean that bad news won’t.
-If there are people that dislike your company, and their references are valid, it’s not likely your article will stay 100% positive for long.
-And this does not apply only to actual misdeeds – people may post damaging errors in your article, and they are not always easy to expunge.
+If there are people who dislike your company, and their references are valid, it’s not likely your article will stay 100% positive for long.
+This does not apply only to actual misdeeds – people may post damaging errors in your article, and they are not always easy to expunge.
 You should ask yourself if you want to subject your company to that environment before you make any decisions.

 Factual errors are not uncommon on Wikipedia.
 According to a study published in the PR Journal, 59 percent of respondents indicated that their company or client’s Wikipedia article has one or more factual errors.